automl/LTO-CMA/README.md

 ```
 python gps_test.py EXPERIMENT_FOLDER_NAME
 ```
-- The output of testing are the files *test_data_X.json* for each condition index X of the test set, saved in the experiment folder.
+- The output of testing are the files *log_data_test_X.json* for the function name of each condition X of the test set, saved in the experiment folder.
 - The output file *test_data_X.json* contains:
   - The average objective values from 25 samples of running the learned policy on the test condition X,
   - The end objective values of the 25 samples,